 When you invest in Toronto real estate, becoming a landlord is typically part of the game.
-When you’re ready to liquidate one of your investments, will you be selling a tenanted property?
-Whether you’re an investor who needs to know how to sell a property with a tenant, or a tenant who wants to understand your renters rights when property is sold, we’ve got all the need to know info!
+When you’re ready to liquidate one of your investments, will you be selling a rental property with tenants?
+Whether you’re an investor who needs to know how to sell a tenanted property in Ontario, or a tenant who wants to understand your renters rights when property is sold, we’ve got all the need to know info!

-When it comes to selling a tenanted property, the first thing to know is that if your tenants are still within the first year of their lease, you have to honour the terms of their lease.
-It’s best to wait to list your property for sale until the end of their year lease or when they are on a month-to-month lease.
+When it comes to selling a tenanted property in Ontario, the first thing to know is that if your tenants are still within the first year of their lease, you have to honour the terms of their lease.
+It’s best to wait to list your property for sale until the end of their year lease or wait to sell the property till they are on a month-to-month lease.

 It’s important to note that all leases that continue beyond a year, by law, move to month-to-month even if you and your tenant have signed a subsequent one year lease.